 Housing affordability remains a top priority facing the Bentonville community.
-Through the use of CDBG funds, the City will enable first time homebuyers to access a market that may otherwise exclude low and moderate income individuals.
-However, once in a home those persons will have secured housing that is not subject to the volatility of the rental market and have attained an important asset to break cycles of poverty.
+Through the use of CDBG funds, the City will support programs aiding the homeless or people experiencing housing insecurity to access a market that may otherwise exclude low and moderate income individuals.